ynyanchoka/Movix/README.md

 By Ymelda Monari

 # Project Description
-This and android app that collects and tracks movies.
+This and android app that allows a user to search movies.
+They can also see the trending movies and add them to favorites if they wish to do so.

 ## Getting Started